pontius-varo/pyHangman/README.md

 #==============================#

-A hangman game written in Python 3.8, along with Pygame.
+A terminal hangman game written in Python 3.8.

 #==============================#